 - 1 teaspoon vanilla bean paste or 2 teaspoons vanilla extract

-- Adjust oven rack to middle position; heat oven to 350˚ F. Line 18 muffin cups with paper or foil liners.
+Adjust an oven rack to middle position; heat oven to 350˚ F. Line 18 muffin cups with paper or foil liners.

-- Whisk together flour, sugar, baking powder, and salt in bowl of standing mixer fitted with paddle attachment.
-Add butter, buttermilk (or sour cream), egg and egg yolks, and vanilla; beat at medium speed until smooth and satiny, about 30 seconds.
-Scrape down sides of bowl with rubber spatula and mix by hand until smooth and no flour pockets remain.
+Whisk together the flour, sugar, baking powder, and salt in the bowl of a stand mixer fitted with a paddle attachment.
+Add butter, buttermilk (or sour cream), egg, egg yolks, and vanilla; beat at a medium speed until smooth and satiny, about 30 seconds.
+Scrape down the sides of the bowl with a rubber spatula and mix by hand until smooth and no flour pockets remain.

-- Divide batter evenly among cups of prepared tins.
-Bake until cupcake tops are pale gold and toothpick or skewer inserted into center comes out clean, 20 to 24 minutes.
+Divide batter evenly among the cups of the prepared tins.
+Bake until the cupcake tops are pale gold and a toothpick or a skewer inserted into the center comes out clean, 20 to 24 minutes.
 Remove the cupcakes from tin and transfer to wire rack; cool cupcakes to room temperature before frosting.